 PUPPETS: The fourth Sunday of each month our worship service is tailored toward our kids.
 The children’s choir and the puppets perform music and skits that teach valuable life lessons to both kids and adults.

-Pastor Ralph brings the Bible to life in really understandable ways, challenging us to follow Jesus more deeply.
+Pastor Matt brings the Bible to life in really understandable ways, challenging us to follow Jesus more deeply.
 His preaching is passionate, reverent, sometimes light-hearted and connects to the lives of real people trying to live faith in an increasingly complex world.

 Communion is a sacrament, or sacred practice, that we celebrate the first Sunday of the month.
 It consists of bread and grape juice and is a way that we remember and take part in the great sacrifice that Jesus made for all people.
 The United Methodists have long used grape juice instead of the traditional wine because we want those struggling with alcohol addiction to be able to take communion.
 The table is open to all believers.